AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/KDJ.md

 - multipliers of the %K and %D values for %J value calculating
 - series types of the %K, %D and %J values.

-None of these parameters are necessary, as all have default values, but can be set.
-The following code sample will lead to the KDJ indicator which %K value is calculated with a period of 10 and through the EMA type and %D value is calculated with the period of 20 and through the SMA type.
+The following code sample demonstrates a KDJ indicator with %K value with period of 10 and EMA smoothing and %D value with period of 20 and SMA smoothing.

 ```
-var kdj = plot.kdj(mapping, 10, EMA, 10, SMA, 20);
+var kdj = plot.kdj(mapping, 10, "EMA", 10, "SMA", 20);
 ```

 There are three series that form the KDJ indicator, so there is a methods for each of them: {api:anychart.core.stock.indicators.KDJ#kSeries}kSeries(){api} for drawing the %K series, {api:anychart.core.stock.indicators.KDJ#dSeries}dSeries(){api} for drawing the %D series and the {api:anychart.core.stock.indicators.KDJ#jSeries}jSeries(){api} for drawing the %J series.